exoad/on_the_fly/README.md

 As previously stated, OnTheFly is **not** stable and is in active development, so expect bugs, undocumented actions, etc..
 Additionally, there currently is only support for Windows.
 Building for any other platforms will produce undefined behavior.

-**In order to build, you must have the Flutter SDK downloaded: https://docs.flutter.dev/get-started/install**
+**To build, you must have the Flutter SDK downloaded: https://docs.flutter.dev/get-started/install**

 1. Clone the repository (`git clone https://github.com/exoad/on_the_fly.git`)
 2. Enter the root directory of the repository